 Espejo Mexican Cookie Recipe

-Cookies are a popular type of Mexican pan dulce, which can be found in different shapes, flavors, and finishes like polvorones, sprinkled cookies, and more.
+Cookies are a popular type of Mexican pan dulce, available in various shapes, flavors, and finishes like polvorones, sprinkled cookies, and more.

 Types of Espejos

 There are several types of Espejo cookies.
-Most are covered with white icing, although we see them with icing in other colors, especially pink.
+Most are coated in white icing, thought some feature icing in other colors, especially pink.

 Its name comes precisely from this reflective glaze, just like a mirror, as well as its round shape.